takenet/blip-docs/source/includes/en/extensions/bucket.md

 ### Delete a Document

-Delete a specific document command.
-Remember to replace `{documentKey}` variable for the document Key that you want delete.
+Delete a specific document identified by the `abcdé 1234` key.

 ```http
 POST https://http.msging.net/commands HTTP/1.1